SimoneVizzuso/fantasy_npc_generator/README.md

     - To use Mistral 7b, you need to open the terminal and type `ollama pull mixtral` and press Enter.
 - Once you have downloaded the LLM, you need to set the environment variable `OLLAMA_MODEL` in the file model.env
   - To use Mistral 8x7b, you need to set `OLLAMA_MODEL=mixtral`.

+#### Step 5: Open the web app

+- Navigate to *fantasy_npc_generator* using the command prompt or terminal.
+- Type `streamlit run webapp.py` and press Enter.
+- A page will be opened in the default browser.
+If not, simply click on the Local URL link that will appear in the terminal.
+- When the web app is opened, you can start to use it to generate your NPCs!